Lubasi-Jr/Lubasi-Jr/README.md

 - 👯 I’m looking to collaborate on **Backend Dev Projects**
 - 🤔 I’m looking for help with learning **Android Development** efficiently
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: *I know the winner of every Champions League season this decade*
+- ⚡ Fun fact: *I know the winner of every Champions League season this century*

 ## 🌐 Socials: